 Data mining is the practice of automatically searching large stores of data to discover patterns and trends that go beyond simple analysis.
-Data mining uses sophisticated mathematical algorithms to segment the data and evaluate the probability of future events.
+Data mining uses sophisticated mathematical algorithms to segment the data and to predict the likelihood of future events based on past events.
 Data mining is also known as Knowledge Discovery in Data (KDD).